danielnolan/landscape_assistant/README.md

 ## Running the app
 * run `bin/setup`
 * run `rails credentials:edit` and add the following secrets.
-If you don't have ecowitt weather station, that's fine you just won't configure that function for your assistant.
+If you don't an have ecowitt weather station, that's fine you just won't configure that function for your assistant.

 ``` yaml